30 Best Historical Romance Books To Sweep You Off Your Feet

 Gillian Gibbons seeks solace at her family home after the ultimate betrayal by her lover.
 While there, she finds an old picture of her grandmother with a Nazi officer, further complicating her life.
 Stunned by the discovery, Gillian sets out the truth behind her grandmother’s photo, taking her on an epic journey through the past.

 A Fire Sparkling is a captivating novel that transports readers to a different time, brimming with romance and intrigue.
-As one of the best historical romance books, readers cannot go wrong with this unputdownable read.

 The Spitfire Girls by Soraya M. Lane